 2160 S. 1st Ave., Maywood, IL 60153

-Aside from this commitment, much has changed at Loyola over the years.
-The center grew to become an integral part of the Loyola Health System, a sprawling medical network that now includes two campuses and more than 30 primary and specialty care centers throughout Cook, DuPage and Will counties.
+Founded in 1969, the Loyola Medical Center has grown into an integral part of the Loyola Health System, a sprawling medical network that now includes two campuses and more than 30 primary and specialty care centers throughout Cook, DuPage and Will counties.

-With 569 beds, Loyola University Medical Center is the hub of Loyola’s 61-acre main campus in Maywood, Ill.
-The main campus also features the Cardinal Bernadin Cancer Center, the Stritch School of Medicine and the Loyola Outpatient Center.
+The Loyola University Medical Center is the hub of Loyola’s 61-acre main campus in Maywood, Illinois.
+The campus also features the Cardinal Bernadin Cancer Center, the Stritch School of Medicine and the Loyola Outpatient Center.

 The facility is well known for its excellence in treating cancer, cardiovascular disease, neurological disorders and childhood illnesses.
-Loyola physicians have gained national recognition in America’s Top Doctors, a guide from Castle Connelly.
+Castle Connelly Medical, a research company that publishes consumer health care guides, has included Loyola physicians in its “America’s Top Doctors” publication.

-Doctors at Loyola’s Thoracic and Lung Oncology Program are equipped with the latest tools for fighting mesothelioma and asbestos-related lung cancer, including 3-D video-assisted thoracoscopic surgery (VATS).
+Doctors at Loyola’s thoracic and lung oncology program are equipped with the latest tools for fighting mesothelioma and asbestos-related lung cancer, including 3-D video-assisted thoracoscopic surgery (VATS).

 Dr. Kathy Albain, a professor and director of medical oncology at Cardinal Bernadin Cancer Center, has compared several promising drug combinations for fighting mesothelioma.
 She contributed to a 2012 study that tested the effectiveness of adding bevacizumab to gemcitabine/cisplatin therapy, a tried and true combination for managing several types of cancer.